 2. Skyline Views

 Jeffersonville offers some of the best views of the Louisville skyline.
 There’s nothing like admiring the beauty of a city skyline but feeling removed from the fast pace.
 Look no further than the Falls of the Ohio (4), whose Devonian fossil beds are some of the oldest in the world.
 You can hear the rush of the waters by the dam, get a glimpse of wildlife through the family-friendly trails, and see a sunset from the deck of the park’s Interpretive Center.
-The Jeffersonville Overlook (5) proves to be a glorious view in any season, with downtown restaurants right off the water such as Portage House, Bella Italia, Harry's Tap House and Kitchen or Cluckers.
-You can also get your steps in by walking the Big Four Bridge, which offers a 360 degree view of the waterfront on both the Indiana and Kentucky sides of the river.
+The Jeffersonville Overlook (5) proves to be a glorious view in any season, with downtown restaurants right off the water such as Harry's Tap House and Kitchen, Upland Jeffersonville and Cluckers.
+You can also get your steps in by walking the Big Four Bridge, which offers a 360-degree view of the waterfront on both the Indiana and Kentucky sides of the river.

 Taken from the observation deck at the Falls of the Ohio State Park.